Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

+which we refer to as the \emph{time-scaled} two-way bridge matching.
+During training with Eq.~\eqref{eq:importance_sampling}, we first sample $t\sim q$ and $(x,y)\sim (\Pi,\Gamma)$, then simulate $\bm{Z}_t\sim\mathbb{Q}^{x,y}$ using the two-way approach, where different triplets $(t,x,y)$ are sampled to compute the expectation.
+We summarize the training process of our two-way bridge matching in Algorithm~\ref{alg:training}.

+In particular, our two-way bridge matching consists of a simple regression on the drifts of bridge processes, i.e., $F^{\theta, x}_f$ and $F^{\phi,y}_b$, without computation of divergence or any approximation.
+Thereby, on manifolds for modeling real-world problems, our framework can scale to high dimensions, which previous generative models cannot scale to.

-In particular, due to the time-scaled distribution $q$ in Eq.~\eqref{eq:importance_sampling}, our time-scaled two-way bridge matching differs from the Flow Matching~\citep{lipman2023flowmatching, chen2023rfm} objective which regresses the conditional vector field over uniformly distributed time.
-We experimentally validate the importance of the time-scaled distribution in Section~\ref{sec:exp:abl}, where using a uniform time distribution results in a significant drop in performance compared to using our time-scaled distribution.
-This is because Eq.~\eqref{eq:importance_sampling} is guaranteed to minimize the KL divergence between data and terminal distribution of our parameterized process, whereas it is not true for a simple regression over uniformly distributed time.
-Furthermore, our approach is different from the importance sampling used in \citet{huang2022rdm} which requires training an additional model to estimate the unknown proposal density.
+We note that our time-scaled two-way bridge matching differs from the Flow Matching objective which regresses the conditional vector field over uniformly distributed time.
+We experimentally validate the importance of the time distribution $q$ in Section~\ref{sec:exp:abl}, where using a uniform time distribution results in a significant drop in performance compared to using $t\!\sim\!q$.
+This is because Eq.~\eqref{eq:importance_sampling} guarantees to maximize the likelihood of our generative model, whereas it is not true for a simple regression over uniformly distributed time.

 We empirically validate that our two-way approach can obtain accurate trajectories with significantly reduced simulation steps compared to the one-way simulation, resulting in up to $\times$34.9 speed up for training.
-Furthermore, we show in Section~\ref{sec:exp} that the in-training simulation is not a significant overhead during training since the two-way approach greatly reduces the number of simulation steps without sacrificing the accuracy, which is significantly faster than the implicit score matching of previous models and comparable to Flow Matching on simple geometries.
+Furthermore, we show in Section~\ref{sec:exp} that the in-training simulation is not a significant overhead during training since the two-way approach greatly reduces the number of simulation steps without sacrificing the accuracy, which is significantly faster than the implicit score matching used for previous diffusion models.

-\paragraph{Connection with Riemannian Flow Matching} Especially, in the case when the noise schedule is set to be very small, i.e., $\sigma_t\rightarrow 0$, we can recover the deterministic flow of Riemannian Flow Matching (RFM)~\citep{chen2023rfm} from our mixture process, since the bridge processes with $\sigma_t\rightarrow 0$ correspond to the conditional vector fields of Flow Matching.
-Thereby RFM can be considered a special case of our framework when the randomness is removed from the mixture process.
+\paragraph{Connection with Riemannian Flow Matching} Especially, in the case when the noise schedule is set to be very small, i.e., $\sigma_t\rightarrow 0$, we can recover the deterministic flow of Riemannian Flow Matching (RFM)~\citep{chen2024rfm} from our mixture process, where the bridge processes with $\sigma_t\rightarrow 0$ correspond to the conditional vector fields of Flow Matching.
+Thereby RFM can be considered a special case of our framework when the randomness is removed.